Heniker/vue-pages-builder/README.md

-This is something like **nuxt routing by pages directory**

-AFAIK it only works with webpack, which should not be a problem if you use `vue/cli`.
+### VueRouteBuilder

+> A tool to transform directory into vue-router routes

+Only works with webpack.
+Resulting route structure and file naming rules should be similar to [Nuxt Pages](https://nuxtjs.org/docs/directory-structure/pages).

 Use it like this: